-- Attendance at an informational session or participation in an informational webinar by both community and academic partners is required prior to submission of a proposal.
-A list of scheduled dates for these informational sessions can be found on the Meharry-Vanderbilt Community Engaged Research website (https://victr.vanderbilt.edu/pub/message.html?message_id=202) or contacting lexie.lipham@vumc.org. - A brief letter of intent with the names of the community and academic partners, the topic of your study, and a statement that you are applying for a Community Engaged Research Grant must be sent in an email to lexie.lipham@vumc.org by Friday, September 6, 2019. - Deadline for on-line submission of mini-grant (see below) is midnight Friday, September 13, 2019.
+- Both partners must attend an informational webinar prior to submission of a proposal.
+A list of scheduled dates for these webinars can be found on the Meharry-Vanderbilt Community Engaged Research website (https://victr.vumc.org/community-engaged-research-grants/) or contacting lexie.lipham@vumc.org. - A brief letter of intent with the names of the community and academic partners, the topic of your study, and a statement that you are applying for a Community Engaged Research Grant must be sent in an email to lexie.lipham@vumc.org by Friday, October 2, 2020. - Deadline for on-line submission of the application (see below) is midnight, Friday, October 9, 2020.